david-kasparov/chai-param-nn/README.md

+# This is a fork of the popular but abandoned npm package chai-param (https://github.com/theblacksmith/chai-param).

-# Import path has been fixed to support modern Node.js versions, ensuring compatibility and leveraging the latest features and performance enhancements
+# Import path has been fixed to support modern Node.js versions.

 # chai-param-nn